 The Mortgage Credit Certificate, aka MCC, is a certificate issued by certain state and local governments that allows a taxpayer to claim a tax credit for part of the mortgage interest paid during a given year.

-This program is offered in Colorado, and our company, The Mortgage Network, is proud to have this affiliation to offer this money saving program to homebuyers throughout Colorado.
+This program is offered in Colorado, and our company, The Mortgage Network is proud to offer many types of home loans and to have this affiliation to offer this money saving program to homebuyers throughout Colorado.

 Here are the minimum requirements to qualify for this money saving program.